MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/wcf/precompiled-workflow-activation-fails.md

 ---
 # Service activation may fail when a pre-compiled WCF workflow service that is wrapped together with a .svc file is hosted

-This article helps you resolve the problem that the service activation may fail when a pre-compiled Windows Communication Foundation (WCF) workflow service that is wrapped together with a .svc file is hosted.
+This article helps you resolve the problem where the service activation may fail when a pre-compiled Windows Communication Foundation (WCF) workflow service that is wrapped together with a .svc file is hosted.

 _Original product version:_ &nbsp; Windows Workflow Foundation 4.0
 _Original KB number:_ &nbsp; 2286155